Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-attribute-selectors.md

 There are many ways to style objects in' CSS', but there are some great selectors.
 Let's find out if you knew about these!

-Let me know in the comments how much of them you knew already.
+Let me know in the comments how many of them you knew already.

 ## HTML Structure